The beam velocities along the four beams are combined to find 3D-velocity vectors, these 3D-vectors are transformed to vessel

 Correlation data

 Correlation is a measure of similarity between the two sets of received echoes.
-The test is based on beam velocity echoes, ie. velocity along the beam direction
+The test is based on beam velocity echoes,

 If the difference is small, correlation is high and the signal sequences are similar.
 When Correlation is enabled, velocity estimates with correlation below the threshold value are edited out.
 This means these velocity estimates will not be shown in the velocity views and not included in ping average.
 Set the correlation threshold value to remove noisy measurements for correlations values lower than the threshold value.